 Discussion

-Although we were unable to examine specimens of A. malayana collected by Dring (1979) from Gunung Lawit, Terengganu, his description of the following characters clearly corresponds to A. lumut rather A. malayana: “the yellow tubercle at the mouth commissure varies in size from one half to two thirds of the tympanum diameter; fine lichenate vermiculation of green on black covering the dorsal surfaces; and ventrolateral tubercles capped with yellowish pigment”.
+Although we were unable to examine specimens of Ansonia malayana collected by Dring (1979) from Gunung Lawit, Terengganu, his description of the following characters clearly corresponds to A. lumut rather A. malayana: “the yellow tubercle at the mouth commissure varies in size from one half to two thirds of the tympanum diameter; fine lichenate vermiculation of green on black covering the dorsal surfaces; and ventrolateral tubercles capped with yellowish pigment”.
 These characters are diagnostic of A. lumut and absent in A. malayana (see species comparisons).
-Furthermore, Gunung Lawit is located in the same mountain range as Gunung Tebu, separated in a straight line distance of only 20 km whereas A. malayana has only been confirmed to occur along the Bintang mountain range along the west coast of Peninsular Malaysia.
-Although A. lumut can be readily distinguished from A. malayana through color-pattern in life, these two species are morphometrically similar and are hard to differentiate from preserved specimens.
-This demonstrates the importance of capturing color images of specimens before they are preserved as could be valuable in species diagnosis.
+Furthermore, Gunung Lawit is located in the same mountain range as Gunung Tebu, separated in a straight line distance of only 20 km whereas A. malayana has only been confirmed to occur along the Bintang mountain range along the west coast of Peninsular Malaysia xx km to the west and separated by the extensive Banjaran Titiwangsaensis.
+Although A. lumut can be readily distinguished from A. malayana by color-pattern in life, these two species are morphometrically similar and are hard to differentiate in preserved specimens.
+This demonstrates the importance of capturing color images of specimens before they are preserved as many color pattern characters have diagnostic value.

-The discovery of A. lumut and others in the recent past (Grismer et al. 2013) highlight the understudied nature of north-eastern Peninsular Malaysia and the Timur range in particular.
+The discovery of Ansonia lumut and species from other groups in the recent past (Grismer et al. 2013) highlight the understudied nature of north-eastern Peninsular Malaysia and the Timur range in particular.
 Furthermore, our preliminary data show that a large amount of biodiversity is yet to be uncovered from this region, which is vital to realizing and understanding the true biodiversity of Peninsular Malaysia and Southeast Asia as a whole.

+Somewhere in here you need to mention the new population of jeetsukumarini being from G. Stong and that it is indeed sukumarani based on morphology and it’s placement in the tree.
+Also mention the p-distance between the two populations.

 Acknowledgements

-Add your acknowledgements
+For field assistance we thank A. Alonso, A. Cobos, B. Beltran, C. Ogle, C. Thompson, H. Heinz, A. Loredo, and M. Yusof.
+For the loan of specimens we are indebted to Kelvin K. P. Lim (ZRC).
+We thank the Terengganu State Forestry Department for their permission to conduct research in Gunung Tebu Forest Reserve.
+A research pass (40/200/19 SJ.1105) was issued to LLG by the Economic Planning Unit, Prime Minister’s Department, Malaysia.
+This research was supported in part by grants to LLG from the College of Arts and Sciences, La Sierra University, Riverside, California, The East Texas Herpetological Society (AS.-IS) and by a Universiti Sains Malaysia grant 815075 to Shahrul Anuar.
+DNA sequencing was supported by J. W. Sites Jr. and the department of biology at Brigham Young University.
+Field work for EQSH in Malaysia was partially supported by the USM Fellowship Scheme.

 References